fbpx

 Notice of Appeal

-You have to file a form called a Notice of Appeal within a certain period of time, letting the court know that you plan to appeal.
+You have to file a form called a Notice of Appeal within a certain period of time.

 In the judgment and/or order under appeal as well as the date of entry of judgment or order, the appellant fills in.
 The appellant, the appellant’s lawyer, or the self-represented plaintiff who brought the appeal signs the appeal notice.
-Once the appellant has completed the Notice of Appeal, both parties will be “served on” a copy and the original must be submitted with the division of the Superior Court of Appeals.
+Once the appellant completes the Notice of Appeal, both parties will get a copy and the original.
+This must submit with the division of the Superior Court of Appeals.

 And what is the Service?

 Paper service means, if you choose to file electronically, email, hand delivery or electronic transmission.
-You let the parties know what you are doing by mailing, hand-delivering, or digitally submitting copies of the papers you want to file with the court – in this case, the Notice of Appeal.
+You let the parties know what you are doing by mailing, or hand-delivering.
+Also, digitally submitting copies of the papers you want to file with the court.
+Hence in this case, the Notice of Appeal.

 Copies of all the papers you prepare (with the exception of a fee waiver or accommodation for disabilities) should be served on all lawyers and self-represented parties and the original lodged with the court.

 Only someone over the age of 18 who is not a party to the lawsuit can hand-deliver and/ or mail a document.
-For instance, if in an appeal you are self-represented, you can not send your notice of appeal to the parties by hand or by fax.
+For instance, if in an appeal you are in pro per, you can not send your notice of appeal to the parties by hand or by fax.
 Another, an adult who isn’t a party, has to do it for you.

 Depending on if you’re delivering by mail or in person, the service provider needs to fill out the Service Evidence properly.
 The originals of the Appeal Report and Service Evidence are filed with the Superior Court’s Appeals Division.